vudangbaovy/refridgeraiders/Sprint4.md

 <p>Front-end is currently using POST request to /login for the login function and /user to get user's profile information from the databse.</p>

 <h3>Tests</h3>
-<p> 1.
-Cypress test for functionality of home page and the user registration routing from Home > Log In > "First time at KitchenRescue?" > Register</p>
+<p>1.
+Cypress test to verify that the POST request to backend database returns the correct username of the current logged in user.
+The test intercepts the API call to verifies the user being sent and the JSON file being returned from the backend API.</p>
-<p>2.
-Cypress test to verify that the POST request to backend database returns the correct username of the current logged in user</p>
+<p>3.
+Cypress test calling the Edamam API with a query string parameter “cake.”
+The test ensures that the function successfully makes a call to a json file consisting of 10 hits consisting of this item and that the first hit contains a certain ingredient.

 <h2>Backend</h2>
 <h3><p>What's changed:</p></h3>